 To achieve the refinement goal, our diffusion process extends \Sch{} bridges as formulated in I$^2$SB \citep{i2sb}, where we incrementally add noise to the initial image $x_1$, and then remove the noise to approximate the refined image $x_0$.
 However, without additional information, a na\"ively trained I$^2$SB model must implicitly learn what to refine and what to retain.
 Our formulation aims to explicitly incorporate prior knowledge of localized generation errors via the error map $M$ into the \Sch{} process by using $M$ to locally scale the noise schedule for the \Sch{} process.

 Our choice of locally scaling the noise schedule is based on several observations.
-For correctly generated regions in $x_1$ we want the model to directly copy pixels over to $x_0$.
-As such, it would be wasteful to train the model to add and remove noise from these regions.
-On the other hand, erroneous regions in the initial try-on images, specifically the more noticeable ones, include generation errors that share little to no structural similarity to the target.
-These errors include examples such as deformed limbs, and distorted textures/fabrics, which in many cases may need more noise added to prevent the model from conditioning too strongly on the original pattern.
+We want the model to directly copy pixels over to $x_0$ for correctly generated regions in $x_1$ -- it would be nice to avoid training the model to add and remove noise from these regions.
+In contrast, erroneous regions in the initial try-on images, especially more noticeable ones, include generation errors that share little to no structural similarity to the target.
+These errors include examples such as deformed limbs, and distorted textures/fabrics, which may need more added noise to prevent the model from conditioning too strongly on the original pattern.

-As such, we construct our refinement model $F_{EARSB}(x_1, C, M, P; \theta) \to x_0$, where the \Sch{} is conditioned on the canonical view garment $C$, the error map $M$, and the pose representation $P$.
-An overview is shown in Fig. \ref{fig:fig2a}, where a Weakly-Supervised Classifier (WSC) first locates the errors in the error map $M$, then $M$ \emph{reweights} the noise schedule of the I$^2$SB stochastic process and assigns a higher volume of noise to the highlighted low-quality region ''rebel`` such that the model can focus on refining it.
+As such, we construct our refinement model $F_{EARSB}(x_1, C, M, P; \theta) \to x_0$, where the model is conditioned on the canonical view garment $C$, the error map $M$, and the pose representation $P$. \cref{fig:fig2a} shows our Weakly-Supervised Classifier (WSC) first locates the errors in the error map $M$, then $M$ \emph{reweights} the noise schedule of the I$^2$SB stochastic process to assign a higher volume of noise to the low-quality region ``rebel" so the model can focus on refining it.

 \paragraph{Error-Map-Reweighted Diffusion Process} Following I$^2$SB \citep{i2sb}, our diffusion \Sch{} bridge maps from the initial image $x_1$ to the ground truth image $x_0$.
 It fits to the following stochastic process: